Transportation policy of the United States: Road policy

-Driving in the United States is overseen by the Federal Highway Administration.
+Driving in the United States is overseen by the Federal Highway Administration (FAH).
 The federal government is responsible for the interstate highways, while most other roads are maintained by local and state governments.
 Road safety is a major concern in American transportation policy.
-The United States has a high traffic fatality rate, and nearly 95% of transportation-related deaths occur on the road.
-Road safety policy is overseen by the Federal Motor Carrier Safety Administration and the National Highway Traffic Safety Administration.
+About 95% of transportation-related deaths occur on streets, roads, and highways.
+Road safety policy is overseen by the Federal Motor Carrier Safety Administration (FMCSA) and the National Highway Traffic Safety Administration (NHTSA).
 The United States is also a party to the Geneva Convention on Road Traffic.

 In 1905, the Office of Public Roads was established by merging the Division of Tests and the Office of Public Road Inquiries.
-10% of the excess funds produced by the Forest Service were appropriated for the production of federal roads serving national forests.
+10% of the excess funds produced by the U.S. Forest Service were appropriated for the production of federal roads serving national forests.
 Its name was changed to the Bureau of Public Roads in 1919.
 The Federal Aid Road Act of 1916 was the first law to fund federal highways, and several Federal-Aid Highway Acts were passed through the 20th century to build on this law.
 The Federal-Aid Highway Act of 1944 authorized the construction of interstate highways, and the federal government set standards with input from state administrations.
 Upon entering the Korean War military readiness became a concern and the Federal-Aid Highway Act of 1952 increased funding for the highways to this end.
 President Eisenhower was a strong advocate for a national highway system, and his administration successfully pushed for further expansion in the Federal-Aid Highway Acts of 1954 and 1956.
 The National Maximum Speed Law was enacted in 1974 and would not be repealed until 1995.
 The Motor Carrier Act of 1980 deregulated trucking.

 The Highway Beautification Act establishes regulations for the environments surrounding federal highways.
 Interstate Highway standards are regulated by the American Association of State Highway and Transportation Officials.
 Road signs are standardized by the Federal Highway Administration in the Manual on Uniform Traffic Control Devices.
 The Highway Trust Fund is used to finance federal road maintenance.
 Odometer fraud is a federal crime under the Federal Odometer Act.